 Simple steps to creating video content

 Throughout March and April we delivered our free taster session to a number of small charities.
-In the three hour session the participants were taught how simple it is to plan, film and edit their own video content.
+In the three hour session with assistance of experts from Dream Engine Melbourne the participants were taught how simple it is to plan, film and edit their own video content.
 We have been so pleased to see the charities beginning to use their new skills to promote their messages online proving that you don’t need huge budgets to produce informative video.

 We have also been approached by the business sector needing advice on how staff can shoot their own content for events and presentations.
 We responded by popping down a few guidelines that staff could follow to ensure their content would be board-room-worthy.

 We believe that if more people knew how easy it was to produce in-house video content then everybody would be at it!
 There are no secrets – just a few simple guidelines that can be easily followed.

 We have collated some responses to questions that we received post taster sessions and from the information that we delivered to the business that needed our help.
 Here are out five top tips to getting started on your first film:

 1. Plan, Plan, Plan

 Take the time to plan your film carefully.
 Ask yourself who your film is targeted at? and what is the purpose of it?
 Be very clear on what message you would like to give your audience.
 For short, sharable content I would suggest making no more than one, clear point.
 Think about creative, visual ways to share your message.

 This is a point we discussed in an earlier blog entry but it is still so often forgotten.
 If you are filming with a mobile device hold it so that the screen is landscape.
 This will mean that your film plays back in the correct dimensions for the majority of screening platforms.